-Studio Core Classes - 129 General Education - 27 Business of Art - 6 Art History - 18
+General Education - 27 Business of Art - 6 Art History - 18

-Due to COVID-19 occurrences, some courses may be held online.
+Some courses may be held online.

 See below for a list of General Education Requirements and information regarding the evaluation and transferability of credits.
 Non-Studio Core Classes include Art History 1-6 and Business of Art 1-2.